sanbee/Naarad/Nodes/DRV8833_ATT88_6Port/README.md

     LTO: "Disabled"
     B.O.D.
 Level: "B.O.D.
 Disabled"
 ```
+ATT88 can operate at 1MHz and 8MHz with internal clock.
+Operating voltage
+   * 1MHz: 1.8--5.5V.
+   * 8MHz: 2.7--5.5V.

+Power Consumption
+   * Active Mode: 1 MHz, 1.8V: 240 μA
+   * Power-Down Mode: 0.1 μA at 1.8V

 5. Select Tools->Programmer->"Arduino as ISP".
 The "Tools" menu should then show the following:
 ```
     Programmer: "Arduino as ISP"